 Strategic targets for governments

-The Carbon Offsetting and Reduction Scheme for International Aviation is a plan that has been set by The United Nations.
-A total of 81 contries have joined the pledge to put a cap on carbon emissions.
-This is possible by purchasing carbon offsets which will help compensate for carbon emissions produced by reducing emissions elsewhere.
+The Carbon Offsetting and Reduction Scheme for International Aviation is a plan.
+One that has been set by The United Nations.
+A total of 81 countries have joined the pledge.
+All to put a cap on carbon emissions.
+This is thereby possible by purchasing carbon offsets.
+Those that which will also help compensate for carbon emissions produced by reducing emissions elsewhere.

-Huge amounts of collaborative efforts will need to take place to help meet targets and set new boundaries for the aviation industry, as many countries have their own airlines.
-They have to figure out a route path that will help aviation increase over the decade without increasing emissions.
+Huge amounts of collaborative efforts will also need to take place to help meet targets.
+As well as set new boundaries for the aviation industry.
+For that’s as many countries have their own airlines.
+They have to figure out a route path.
+Especially one that will help aviation increase over the decade without increasing emissions.